Nernst Plateau in the Quantum Limit of Low-Carrier-Density Topological Insulators

-{\emph{Nernst plateau in weak topological insulators}}--By substituting the calculated conductivities (\Eq{EqSigmaxx} and \Eq{EqSigmaxy}) into the Mott relation (\Eq{EqSxy}), one can obtain the evolution of $S_{xy}$ with respect to $B$.
-For weak topological insulators, we found that $S_{xy}$ transitions into a field-independent plateau after a critical value ($\gg B_{\mathrm{QL}}$) (see \Fig{FigWTI}(b)).
+\emph{Nernst plateau in weak topological insulators}--By substituting the calculated conductivities (\Eq{EqSigmaxx} and \Eq{EqSigmaxy}) into the Mott relation (\Eq{EqSxy}), one can obtain the evolution of $S_{xy}$ with respect to $B$.
+For weak topological insulators, we found that $S_{xy}$ forms a field-independent plateau after a critical value ($\gg B_{\mathrm{QL}}$) (see \Fig{FigWTI}(b)).
 This behavior manifests under the stringent condition of an extremely low carrier density.

 For a detailed explanation of our findings, we begin by illustrating the evolution of the lowest Landau band with $B$.
 As shown in \Fig{FigWBE}(a), the two lowest Landau bands have a gap at the quantum limit for a weak topological insulator ($M_{\perp}$, $M_z > 0$, and $\Delta>0$).
 As $B$ increases, the $E_{0+}$ band shifts downwards while the $E_{0-}$ band shifts upwards.
 Consequently, the gap between them decreases and closes at $B_1=\De/\left(-M_{\perp}e/\hslash+g\mu_B/2\right)$ (see \Fig{FigWBE}(b)).
-As the magnetic field increases further to $B_2$ (see Supplemental Material, Sec.
-V \cite{supp} for the calculation of $B_2$), the $E_{0-}$ band comes into contact with the Fermi energy.
-This results in a change in the Fermi surface in $k_z$ space, transitioning from two points to three points, a phenomenon known as a Lifshitz transition \cite{Varlamov85JETP, Varlamov89AP, Blanter94PR}, which is depicted in \Fig{FigWBE}(c).
+As $B$ increases further to $B_2$ (see Supplemental Material, Sec.
+SV \cite{supp} for the calculation of $B_2$), which is determined by the real root of

+the $E_{0-}$ band reaches the Fermi energy.
+Here, the carrier density is given by $n_0=\int d k_z \sum_{n,\mu}\left[f\left(E_{n+}^{\mu}\right)-\left(1-f\left(E_{n-}^{\mu}\right)\right)\right]/4\pi^2\ell_B^2$.
+Consequently, the Fermi surface in $k_z$-space undergoes a transition from two points to three points, marking a Lifshitz transition \cite{Varlamov85JETP, Varlamov89AP, Blanter94PR}, which is depicted in \Fig{FigWBE}(c).
 Figure \ref{FigWBE}(d) illustrates that with further increase in $B$, the Fermi energy approaches the Weyl points, forming an ideal 1D Weyl state.
-Our calculations suggests that the flat $S_{xy}$ is directly related to such an ideal 1D Weyl state.
+Our calculations suggest that such an ideal 1D Weyl state gives rise to the flat $S_{xy}$.